madhushree27-codes/madhushree27-codes/README.md

 # 💫 About Me:
 CSE student passionate about building innovative solutions.
-Keen on exploring AI, full-stack development, cybersecurity while contributing to open-source communities.
+Keen on exploring AI and full-stack development while contributing to open-source communities.

 ## 🌐 Socials: